 Octopus: There is a huge Octopus at the center of the Hypostyle Room on its ceiling.
 It is meant to represent the water system that spreads through the inside of the roof.

-A. The Lizard at Park Guell, popularly known as "el drac" (the dragon),is located on the stairway at the entrance.
+The lizard at Park Guell, popularly known as "el drac" (the dragon), is located on the stairway at the entrance.

-A. The Park Guell Lizard is also known as “El Drac”, which means, The Dragon, and as the Salamader.
+The Park Guell lizard is also known as 'El Drac' (the dragon) and as the Salamander.

-A. You can find a lion, snake and even an octopus created by Antoni Gaudi at Park Guell.
+You can find lion heads, a snake and even an octopus created by Antoni Gaudi at Park Guell.